SJT and EPM removed from Foundation Programme allocation process from 2024 - what it means for you

 The changes will be applied across England, Scotland, Wales and Northern Ireland and will be implemented for the 2024 Foundation Programme round which opens for applications in August 2023.

 Once implemented, the new system will be under constant review to make sure it is working well for applicants and if needed, changes can be made.
-Applicants’ guidance will be updated to explain the changes and will be available in July (KEEP UP TO DATE WITH THIS BLOG POST WHEN THAT NEW GUIDANCE COMES OUT!)
+The 2024 applicants’ guidance explains what will be happening for myself and many other medical students this year.

 Preliminary statistical modelling suggests a higher number of applicants (79.47%) will obtain their first choice Foundation School when compared to the score-based allocation (73.90%).*